• Skip to primary navigation

 Lawn Bowling

-During my research, I found out about Lawn Bowling offered at a Hamilton County Park.
-It turns out that Cincinnati is the only city that you can lawn bowl within a 250-mile radius!
+During my research, I found out about Lawn Bowling offered at Hamilton County Park.
+It turns out that Cincinnati is the only city where you can lawn bowl within a 250-mile radius!
 I knew I had to try it.
-Lawn Bowling also fit perfectly with my budget because the first two times you visit your game is FREE.Lawn Bowling Cincinnati Ohio

 My kids had football practice that morning so my dad joined me for the Saturday morning game at the Little Miami Golf Center in Newtown.
 Lawn Bowling has some similarities to Bocce Ball but should not be confused with its cousin.